rishadblack/wire-tomselect/readme.md

-Here is an example of GitHub usage documentation for your `SearchComponent` package, assuming you are sharing it as a public repository.

----

 # WireTomSelect - Laravel Livewire Searchable Dropdown

 **WireTomSelect** is a reusable, customizable Livewire component designed for implementing searchable dropdowns with minimal effort in Laravel projects.
 It provides a clean interface to query data, map results, and handle user selections.